ibonn/dammy/README.md

 ## Introduction

 dammy is a powerful and simple tool to populate your database with dummy data with a few lines of code.
+You can check the full documentation [here](https://readthedocs.org/projects/dammy/).

 ## Features
 * Great simplicity